tensorpack/benchmarks/MaskRCNN/README.md

 python coco.py train --dataset=~/data/coco/ --model=imagenet
 ```

-It trains at 0.77 ms / steps, aka 10 img/s.
+It trains at 0.77 ms / step, aka 10 img/s.
+If using 2 images per GPU, it can improve to 12 img/s.

 ### Note: